rancher/rancher-docs/docs/reference-guides/rancher-webhook.md

 To help alleviate these issues, you can run the [adjust-downstream-webhook](https://github.com/rancherlabs/support-tools/tree/master/adjust-downstream-webhook) shell script after roll back.
 This script selects and installs the proper webhook version (or removes the webhook entirely) for the corresponding Rancher version.

-### Project Members or Owners Can't Create Namespaces
+### Project Members and Owners Can't Create Namespaces

 **Note:** This affects Rancher versions `v2.7.2 - v2.7.4`